Pluski

 Pluski is a village in the administrative district of Gmina Stawiguda, within Olsztyn County, Warmian-Masurian Voivodeship, in northern Poland.
-It lies approximately 7 km south of Stawiguda and 22 km south of the regional capital Olsztyn.
 It is located in Warmia.

 The village has several historic houses.

 Before 1772 the area was part of Kingdom of Poland, 1772–1871 Prussia, 1871–1945 Germany, and again Poland since 1945.
 In 1911, out of 158 children in the village, 149 spoke Polish.
 A Polish school and library was established in 1920.